OwnStak/ownstak-proxy/README.md

 ### 4. Optional: Install libvips for Image Optimizer
 The libvips is dynamic library needed for the Image Optimizer middleware to work.
-The lib folder already contains the prebuilt binaries for the most popualr platforms with included all dependencies for webp,jpeg,png...formats.
+The `lib/` folder already contains the prebuilt binaries for the most popular platforms with included all dependencies for webp, jpeg, png... formats.

 If the pre-built libvips binary from `./lib` doesn't work for you for some reason, you might need to install it manually to your system from the repo.
 The OwnStak Proxy is also possible to build and use even without libvips.
-The Image Optimizater middleware will then act as simple proxy and return image unchanged.
+The Image Optimizer middleware will then act as simple proxy and return image unchanged.

 You can install it by running: